clowdr-app/clowdr/README.md

 | services         | Micro-services                                                   |                                           |
 | services/actions | At the moment, a "general" service for handling any/all actions. | [ReadMe here](services/actions/README.md) |

-# Quick Setup
+## Quick vs. Full Setup

-For contributors that _only_ want to play with the user interface, the following abbreviated instructions should get you a minimal working setup.
+For contributors that _only_ want to play with the user interface, the "Quick" version of the following instructions should get you a minimal working setup.
+Just skip over the steps marked "Full Setup".

-XXXXXXX

-# Full Setup

-To run your own conferences on Clowdr and/or test changes that affect other parts of the platform, here are the steps to bring up a fully functional local instance.
+To run your own conferences on Clowdr and/or test changes that affect other parts of the platform, follow all the steps below to bring up a fully functional local instance.

 ## Pre-requisites

 1. [VSCode](https://code.visualstudio.com/)
    - We also recommend you install the "recommended extensions" listed in the `.vscode/extensions` folder.
+     BCP: Will VSCode automatically offer to install them?
+Or do people need to do something special / manual?
 1. [Node.js](https://nodejs.org/en/) (and NPM)
 1. [Hasura pre-requisites](hasura/README.md#Pre-requisites)
 1. [Actions Service pre-requsities](services/actions/README.md#Pre-requisites)